ezisberta/nc-tech-test-EMaC/NOTES.md

 3 - Created test_data to safeguard main data when running tests

 4 - (expected sizes for card003 on README don't match data, wrote tests according to data)

+5 - I managed to find a way to change the data but struggled to incorporate a non relational database, therefore I decided to require the json files directly to be able to at least read the data and build tests.
+I also tried using the file system (fs) but couldn't get it to read the right paths through express.

+6 - My next step would be to build tests for Post errors, for when the request lacks data or has it in the wrong format, also for when it has sizes that are not part of the sizes file.